• Skip to primary navigation

 The slow boat from Pakbeng to Luang Prabang should depart at 8 am, however, when we took this boat it didn’t leave until 9.30 am.
 Nevertheless, I still recommend boarding on time as the boat doesn’t wait!

 Around 4.30 pm we arrived at the Luang Prabang slow boat pier, which is about 10km from Luang Prabang city center.
-Tuk-tuks will be waiting to bring all boat passengers to the city center (for 20.000LAK per person).

 Day 3-7: Luang Prabang and around